aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-html-html-xhtml-mhtml-format/custom-styles-used-for-proper-aspose-words-html-roundtrip/_index.md

 </p>
 {{< /highlight >}}

-In more complex case when comment is overlapped with other comment or comment’s boundaries are spread over multiple paragraphs additional span element is used to preserve comment’s boundaries (HTML doesn’t allow anchor tags to overlap each other or spread over multiple paragraphs). –aw-comment-start and –aw-comment-end CSS properties can be applied to this span.
+In more complex case when comment is overlapped with other comment or comment’s boundaries are spread over several paragraphs additional span element is used to preserve comment’s boundaries (HTML doesn’t allow anchor tags to overlap each other or spread over multiple paragraphs). –aw-comment-start and –aw-comment-end CSS properties can be applied to this span.

 **-aw-comment-start** stores name of comment which it starts.
 **-aw-comment-end** stores name of comment which it ends.